Product Support & Resources

 Correct Filter Installation Order

-1. Install the Type R HEPA filters first inside the filter drum.
+1. Install Type R HEPA filters securely into their designated slots inside the filter compartment.

-3. Wrap or position the Type A charcoal pre-filter over the front of the HEPA filters.
+2. Place the Type A charcoal pre-filter over the front of the HEPA filters so it faces the front intake grille.

-5. Close and secure the front grille before powering on the purifier.
+3. Secure the front grille back into place before powering on the unit.

 The HEPA filters perform the primary particle filtration, while the charcoal pre-filter captures larger particles and helps reduce household odors before air reaches the HEPA media.